hiredigital-exercises/test-ats/README.md

 # Task
 The goal of the task is to showcase some campaigns in our platform.
 Each campaign consists of several projects that collectively make up that campaign.
-We need to create **two pages**, one containing a list of campaigns, and another of the detail of that campaign (and thus a list of projects in that campaign).
+We need to create **two pages**, one containing a list of campaigns, and another of the details of that campaign (and thus a list of projects in that campaign).

 # Details and Limitations